sferik/mtgox/README.md

     # Get your current balance
     puts MtGox.balance

-    # Place an order to buy 1 BTC for 20 USD (returns a list of your open orders)
+    # Place a limit order to buy 1 BTC for 20 USD (returns a list of your open orders)
     puts MtGox.buy!
 1.0, 20.0

-    # Place an order to sell 1 BTC for 20 USD (returns a list of your open orders)
+    # Place a limit order to sell 1 BTC for 20 USD (returns a list of your open orders)
     puts MtGox.sell!
 1.0, 20.0

     # Cancel order #1234567890